Agents-of-TICO/gym-cityflow/README.md

 - [OpenAI Gym](https://www.gymlibrary.dev/)
 - [CityFlow](https://cityflow.readthedocs.io/en/latest/install.html)

+Unfortunately, as CityFlow is not registered with a python package index you need to clone the repository and install the package using the 'pip install -e .' command from the root directory of the repository.

 ## Installation

 `gym_cityflow` is currently not a part of any package must be manually installed by running the following